aspose-cells/Aspose.Cells-Products/cells/hu/net/pivottable/insert-pivottable-to-xlsm/_index.hu.md

 1. Nyissa meg a munkafüzet első munkalapját.
 1. Szerezze meg a munkalap kívánt celláit, és írja be az értéket a cellákba.
 1. Helyezze be a PivotTable-t, és állítsa be a stílust
-1. Mentés módszerrel mentheti a munkafüzetet XLSM fájlként.
+1. A Mentés módszerrel mentheti a munkafüzetet XLSM fájlként.

 {{% /blocks/products/pf/agp/feature-section-col %}}